sumitsingh4411/Amazon-clone/README.md

 In this repository, we're going to build a fully functional Amazon application using reactjs.

-While building it you're going to learn many advanced React , JavaScript topics, Hooks concept ,firebae authincation API fetching with axios and many more.
+While building it you're going to learn many advanced React , JavaScript topics, Hooks concept ,firebase authincation API fetching with axios and many more.

 # Getting Started with Create React App